nichoth/resume/src/resume.md

 * Jan 2024 &ndash; present

-Creating and maintaining a library of front-end modules, using best practices for accessibility, UX, and DX &mdash; a collection of standards-based web components, and libraries for key management in the browser.
+Creating and maintaining a library of front-end modules, using best practices for accessibility, UX, and DX &mdash; including standards-based web components and a secure browser key-management library.

 ## Experience